 7b.
 The MC service server 2 (MBMS bearer control role) sends a media distribution response to the MC service server 3 indicating that the group call is already transmitted on the MBMS bearer by another MC service server.
 Based on the information, the MC service server 3 could decide to not broadcast media if media is already being broadcasted.

 8a.
-The media is sent from the MC service client 2 to MC service server 1, which is the participating server for the MC service group of the group call.
+MC service server 1 receives the media sent from the MC service client 2 to be delivered to other participants of the group communication .

 8b.
-The media is forwarded to all MC service servers that are serving users that takes part in the group call.
+MC service server 3 receives media sent from the MC service client 2 to be delivered to other participants of the group communication participants..